linuxdeepin/deepin-manual/manual-assets/professional/dde-printer/en_US/index.md

    - Print successfully: if printing is completed successfully, you can continue with other tasks.

    - Print failed: if printing fails, you can reinstall a printer or start troubleshooting.

-#### Supplies

-In the main interface of Print Manager, click **Supplies** to view the ink/toner status.
-If it's insufficient, it needs to be replaced.

 #### Troubleshoot